Express Entry / PNP

 2. Federal Skilled Worker Program (FSWP)

 For skilled professionals with foreign work experience.
-Selection is based on a points system that evaluates education, language ability, work experience, and adaptability.
+Selection is based on a points system that evaluates education, language ability, work experience, and adaptability often compared against opportunities in the Canada immigration PNP pathways.

 3. Federal Skilled Trades Program (FSTP)

-Designed for individuals with experience in a skilled trade, such as construction, cooking, or manufacturing.
-Applicants must meet job requirements for their trade and have a valid job offer or a certificate of qualification.
+For individuals with at least 2 years of recent work experience in a skilled trade, plus a valid job offer or a certificate of qualification.

 What Is a Provincial Nominee Program (PNP)?

 Provincial Nominee Programs allow provinces and territories to nominate individuals who wish to settle in a specific province.
 Each province has its own criteria and streams tailored to local labour needs.
-A provincial nomination gives you 600 additional CRS points, virtually guaranteeing an invitation through Express Entry.
+A provincial nomination gives you 600 additional CRS points, virtually guaranteeing an invitation making it highly beneficial when you apply for PNP Canada alongside Express Entry.
 Some PNPs operate outside Express Entry, allowing direct applications to a province followed by a federal PR application.

 Need Help?
 Start Here.